 The magic of compounding returns can take your retirement savings much further than seems possible, especially if you have time on your side.
 In other words, while your retirement may be decades away, the best time to start investing for it is now.
 Put those investments in a registered account—such as an RRSP or TFSA, where earnings compound tax-free—and the growth can be even greater.

 To make sure you don’t lose any of those investment returns to high fees, use a low-fee robo advisor or online brokerage, which offer low-fee ETF portfolios and other investments to meet the needs of both first-time and experienced investors.
 Hand over the work to a robo advisor like Wealthsimple, and you’ll save time and money.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.

 Step 3: Fund a Child’s Education